socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 .. image:: images/appid_listing.png

-Keys/Certificates for your App ID for APNS
+Step 3: Keys/Certificates for your App ID for APNS
 ----------------------------------------------------------------------

 APNS security is based on private/public key pairs (X.509) and signing certificates.
 To start the process click the 'configure' button on the right hand side and follow the directions